jpauty/playground-functional-python/markdowns/collections.md

     lostGame()
 ```

 The call to `all` uses a generator expression.
-When you pass a generator to single argument function, you can omit the surrounding braces of the generator expression.
+When you pass a generator expression to a single argument function, you can omit the surrounding braces.

 `any` and `all` are efficient, because they will stop the evaluation as soon as possible. `any` stops on the first true item.
 Conversely, `all` stops on the first false item.